EECS3311F24/Checkmate/doc/sprint1/User rest api.md

 ## POST
 ### Create User
 Create a user with given id by giving body parameters for a user.
+This action will store a cookie on client storing the userId of this client.

 `POST /api/v1/users`
 > Body Parameters